Skip to main content

 Download HTML file automatically to a folder

-Internet Explorer
+Internet Explorer (IE) desired capabilities

 The Internet Explorer (IE) driver supports some essential capabilities which can be used for smooth test execution.
 These capabilities ease the way for automation testing using Selenium WebDriver on Internet Explorer.
-You can learn more about supported IE capabilities here: IE specific.
+You can learn more about supported IE capabilities here: IE Specific.

 To set desired capabilities for IE, go to Project > Settings > Desired Capabilities > WebUI > IE.